Meigyoku-Thmn/Ever17Converter/file-formats/CPS.md

 My code is horrible in performance, sorry, they are from my researching code about this game, so performance was not a priority.

+The final PRT image format has an interesting thing: the [strides](https://docs.microsoft.com/en-us/windows/win32/medfound/image-stride).
+I think the format was made like that, so it can be copied directly to the graphics memory.

 # How to decode CPS format
 (C#) Prepare a `Stream` and the `length` (in bytes), then pass them to the `ToPRT` method, this returns a decoded stream.
 ```csharp